Discover ADHD Assessment & Multisensory Learning Support in Canterbury.

 We offer two options when it comes to ADHD tutoring, ensuring that primary, secondary, and university students and beyond are able to access the support offered by Neurosensory.

-Conventional In-Person ADHD Tutoring.
+In-Person Tutoring.

 Remote ADHD Tutoring.